wazuh/wazuh-documentation/source/deploying-with-ansible/guide/install-ansible.rst

 In the example we will follow in this guide, we will have the following infrastructure.

-- Ansible server.
+- Ansible server
-- Wazuh server.
+- Wazuh server
-- Elastic Stack server.
+- Elastic Stack server
-- Wazuh agent.
+- Wazuh agent

 .. note:: OpenSSH Compatibility